kemapak/factorial-tdd/factorial-tdd.md

 	}
 	```

 	We change our code, and run our tests.
 Everything works!
 Great, we reduced our code from 44 lines to 28 lines.
 The less code the better.
-Please see. `/test/index.12.test.js` and `/src/index.12.js`
+Please see. `/test/factorial.12.test.js` and `/src/factorial.12.js`

+---
 - “FUNCTIONS SHOULD DO ONE THING.
 THEY SHOULD DO IT WELL.
-THEY SHOULD DO IT ONLY.” [^1].
-We will use the ==**extract method**== refactoring pattern [^2] in this enhancement.
+THEY SHOULD DO IT ONLY.” <sup>[1][1]</sup>.
+We will use the _extract method_ refactoring pattern <sup>[2][2]</sup> in this enhancement.
 In our code we are checking if our parameter is a valid whole number.
 That code should go to its own method and we should call it from the factorial.
 We are creating a dependency here but we will manage that as well in this example.

 	We should extract the following logic into its own method.
 We can update our code to check if the parameter is a whole number return true else return false.